Lundanmu/IXD-WEEK2-yw/final/README.md

         rainbow_offset += 1
         program_state = 'STATE 4'
 ```
-When the user pick the ball off, the program will enter 'STATE 4', which allows it to go back to 'STATE 2'.
+When the users pick the ball up, the program will enter 'STATE 4', which allows it to go back to 'STATE 2'.

 ``` Python
   elif(program_state == 'STATE 4'):